unovue/radix-vue/docs/content/components/dropdown-menu.md

     {
       name: 'forceMount',
       type: 'boolean',
       description: 'Used to force mounting when more control is needed.
-Useful when controlling animation with React animation libraries.', },
+Useful when controlling animation with Vue.js animation libraries.', },
   ]"
 />